PittawasChoo/flight-booking-node/README.md

     /permission
         /admin-page [get] : Return permission for user.
 This project does not encrypt any role or permission in token.
 So, front-end code cannot define permission by itself.
     /user
         /add-user [post] : Add user to database.
 This function is built for support dev process only (No front-end code call it).
+To create user, send post request to this path with body included { username, password, email, role }
         /login [post] : Return token which contain only userId.
 ```